Ijlil al-Qibliyya: History

 Ijlil was one of four Ottoman-era villages founded near the coast north of the Yarkon River (along with the villages of Al-Shaykh Muwannis, Al-Haram, and Umm Khalid).

+The original inhabitants of Ijlil came from Hajjah in the Samarian Hills.
+In 1670, groups of the al-Jubārāt beduins settled in the village and gradually displaced most of the earlier residents, who relocated to coastal plain villages such as Ijlil and al-Shaykh Muwannis, established on waqf lands of Sayyidna ʿAlī under the authority of the al-Jayyusi family who resided for a time at Hajjah.
 According to historian Roy Marom, the establishment of Ijlil "demonstrates that the expansion of settlement in the southern Sharon was the result of the internal expansion of the core settlement by residents of the mountainous highlands of Samaria, and not by Egyptian ‘penetrators’ as previously claimed."

 In June 1870, the French explorer Victor Guérin visited both villages.
 He described them as one village, called Edjlil, situated on a hill and divided into two districts.
 Together, they had 380 inhabitants.
 The houses were built of rammed earth or with different small aggregates mixed in with kneaded and dried silt.
 In 1870/1871 (1288 AH), an Ottoman census listed Ijlil in the nahiya (sub-district) of Bani Sa'b.

 In 1882, the PEF's Survey of Western Palestine described the two villages, named El Jelil, as "a mud village, with a well to the south and a second to the north. [..]
 A small olive-grove exists to the south-east."